 Marmaris: A Vibrant Starting Point for Turkish Riviera Sailing

 Marmaris, a bustling port town, serves as a vibrant starting point for Turkish Riviera sailing, offering modern marinas and access to historical sites.
-Begin at Netsel Marina, which accommodates yachts up to 60 meters.
-For example, the marina has depths of 5-7 meters, per port data.
-Also, mooring fees average $50 per night for a 40-meter yacht, per tariffs.
-You can stock up on supplies at local markets, where fresh figs cost $3 per kilo, per vendors.
+Begin at Netsel Marina, which accommodates yachts up to 60 metres.
+For example, the marina has depths of 5-7 metres, per port data.
+Also, mooring fees average £50 per night for a 40-metre yacht, per tariffs.
+You can stock up on supplies at local markets, where fresh figs cost £3 per kilo, per vendors.
 The waters average 24°C, ideal for a swim, per reports.
 Thus, Marmaris is a perfect base for your sailing adventure.

 Marmaris Castle: A Historical Gem